Leopoldstraße & Wiltener Platzl

 Innsbruck as part of the Imperium Romanum

 Of course, the Inn Valley was not first colonised with the Roman conquest.
-The inhabitants of the Alps, described as wild, predatory and barbaric, were labelled by Greek and Roman writers with the rather vague collective term "Raeter".
-These people probably did not refer to themselves in this way.
+The inhabitants of the Alps, described as wild, predatory and barbaric, were labelled by Greek and Roman writers with the rather vague collective term „Raeter“ dubbed.
+These people probably did not refer to themselves as such.
 Today, researchers use the term Raeter to refer to the inhabitants of Tyrol, the lower Engadin and Trentino, the area of the Fritzens-Sanzeno Culturenamed after their major archaeological sites.
 Two-storey houses with stone foundations grouped in clustered villages, similar language idioms, burnt offering sites such as the Goldbühel in Igls and pottery finds indicate a common cultural background and economic exchange between the ethnic groups and organisations between Vorarlberg, Lake Garda and Istria.
 According to finds, there was also a lively exchange with other ethnic groups such as the Celts in the west or the Etruscans in the south even before the Roman conquests.
 Etruscan characters were used for all kinds of records.

 According to Roman interpretation, the Breons, a tribe within the Raetians, lived in the area of today's Innsbruck.
 This name persisted even after the fall of the Roman Empire until the Bavarian colonisation in the 9th century.
 Although there were no Breon Popular Frontthe quote from Life of Brian could also have been used in pre-Christian Innsbruck: